The Poitou

 Charentes.

-In the north of the region, the departments of Deux
+In the north of the area, the departments of Deux

-the region.
-The whole region is largely rural, and even the regional
+The whole region is largely rural, and even the

 capital Poitiers has less than 100,000 inhabitants.
 Niort, capital of